mikaelpatel/Cosa/README.md

 To improve debugging and testing there is trace/syslog style support.
 The IOStream class allows output to both serial communication (UART/VWIO) and small TFT displays (such as the ST7735, ST7564, HD44780 and PCD8544).
+The Cosa LCD class extends IOStream::Device with additional common LCD functions.
 The drawing Canvas class supports basic drawing operation and scripting to reduce program memory footprint.
 The Canvas class also supports drawing of icons and multiple fonts (GLCD and UTFT).

 The popular VirtualWire library has been refactored to the object-oriented style of Cosa and extended with three additional